 She was a leader in improving the city of Niles, instrumental in the building of McKinley High School and the creation of Central Park, a donor to the Thomas Pavilion for band concerts and a proponent for the construction of the McKinley Memorial.

-Following her death, her family donated the house in 1952 for the creation of a YMCA.
+Following her death in 1952, her family donated the house in 1964 for the creation of a YMCA.

 Isley said the YMCA built an addition on the back of the home – a gymnasium where the community could gather.